 Risk Sciences International (RSI), in cooperation with the Ontario Centre for Climate Impacts and Adaptation Resources, now Climate Risk Institute (CRI), released a workshop presentation report titled “Climate Change Adaptation for Infrastructure and Planning: Case Studies.”

 The report provides practical guidance on how local governments and communities can design and implement their climate adaptation strategies.
-It explains how projections from climate models vary and are laden with uncertainties as to the timing, impacts, and intensity of extreme weather, making their usefulness and application challenging to any local area.
+It explains how projections from climate models vary and are laden with uncertainties as to the timing, impacts, and intensity of extreme weather, making their usefulness and application challenging in any local area.

 Some of the highlights of the report include:

-- Incorporating future climate change into asset management;
+- Incorporating future climate change into asset management.

 - Use of municipal and land-use planning to reduce risk from climate change and realise opportunities from climate change;